CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 cumulus@switch:~$ sudo systemctl restart nginx
 ```

 The CLI and the REST API are equivalent in functionality; you can run all management operations from the REST API or the CLI.
 The NVUE object model drives both the REST API and the CLI management operations.
-All operations are consistent; for example, the CLI nv show commands reflect any PATCH operation (create) you run through the REST API.
+All operations are consistent; for example, the CLI `nv show` commands reflect any PATCH operation (create) you run through the REST API.

 NVUE follows a declarative model, removing context-specific commands and settings.
 It is structured as a big tree that represents the entire state of a Cumulus Linux instance.
 At the base of the tree are high level branches representing objects, such as router and interface.
-Under each of these branches are further branches.
+Under each of these branches are additional branches.
 As you navigate through the tree, you gain a more specific context.
 At the leaves of the tree are actual attributes, represented as key-value pairs.
 The path through the tree is similar to a filesystem path.

 ## Run your First NVUE API